ODIMTA/SustainabilityAssessment/R2/README.md

 # SustainabilityAssessment

-This repository contains the MATLAB code and data used in the research article **"New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems"** Cartelle Barros, J.J., Cardenal, J., de la Cruz López, M.P., del Caño Gochi, A. (2025) that is currently is under review for publication in the *Journal of Cleaner Production*
+This repository contains the MATLAB code and data used in the second revision of the research article **"New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems"** Cartelle Barros, J.J., Cardenal, J., de la Cruz López, M.P., del Caño Gochi, A. (2025) that is currently is under review for publication in the *Journal of Cleaner Production*

-In addition to the MATLAB implementation used to generate the results presented in the article, the repository also provides an Excel template that allows users to apply the proposed methodology to assess the sustainability of individual private cars.
-It offers a user-friendly interface for replicating the evaluation process and exploring alternative scenarios.
+In addition to the MATLAB implementation used to generate the results presented in the article, the repository also provides an Excel database with vehicle data used to fill in the model for the case studies presented in the work.

 ---

 ## 📦 Repository Structure

-- `Case 1/` and `Case 2/`: MATLAB scripts for analyzing the two case studies and their variants as they are described in second revision of the paper.
+- `Case 1/` and `Case 2/`: directories containing MATLAB functions for analyzing the two case studies and their variants as they are described in second revision of the paper.
 - `LICENSE`: MIT License for open use and modification.
 - `CITATION.cff`: Citation metadata for academic referencing.